Late Night with David Letterman: Passed over as Carson's successor on The Tonight Show

 Two weeks later, however, NBC released a statement that Jay Leno (Carson's guest-host since 1987) would become Carson's replacement, not David Letterman.
 Though revealed two weeks after Carson's retirement announcement, the network's decision to go with Leno rather than Letterman had reportedly already been made for a long time, primarily by two of the top executives in NBC's Entertainment division: its president Warren Littlefield and his close collaborator John Agoglia, president of NBC Enterprises.
 In fact, Leno and his manager Helen Kushnick had even struck a deal with the network—signed on May 16, 1991 in NBC's Burbank headquarters—that guaranteed them The Tonight Show as soon as Carson stepped down.
 The two-week delay in announcing Leno as Carson's replacement reportedly took place due to Littlefield's and Agoglia's desire to fly to New York City in order to personally inform Letterman as the network sought to put its relationship with their 12:30 a.m. host into some sort of order before making the decision public via a press release.

 Considerations such as Leno's 4.6 million households ratings on the nights he filled in for Carson over the previous six months being virtually identical to the show's overall viewership numbers during that period (but with a younger and more ethnically diverse audience than Carson's) as well as the fact that Letterman's show was a solid hit at 12:30 a.m. making the network some $20 million to $30 million in annual revenue reportedly all contributed to NBC naming Leno as Carson's successor while making Letterman stay put.
+A New York Times piece as part of the paper's late-night television beat quoted an unnamed NBC late-night executive claiming that the decision "wasn't that hard" since "Leno is more mainstream while Letterman has more a niche program, a cult program".
+The network was also rumored to have used the Q-ratings surveys in order to aid them in making the final decision, reportedly determining at the time that Leno's Q-rating was a considerable eight points higher than Letterman's, and was slightly even higher than Carson's.